Disastrous road trip leaves Cubs struggling to stay positive

 About the only positive from their latest loss was a fine outing by Jake Arrieta, though it was another game where the Cubs scored first, yet lost -- an unusual end to what is normally a winning formula.

-"With what we accomplished last year, obviously the expectations are really high and they should be," Arrieta said.
+"With what we accomplished last year, obviously the expectations are really high, and they should be," Arrieta said.
 "We'll take it.
 We'll deal with the criticism and continue to move forward and do everything we can."

 If and when the Cubs come out of their hitting slump is anyone's guess, but they're confident they will.
-As team president Theo Epstein put it on Tuesday, there is a gap between talent and production, but it can't last forever.
-He knows the talent is there because they just won a World Series with these same hitters.
-Why the gap exists at this very moment is unknown.
+As team president Theo Epstein put it Tuesday, there is a gap between talent and production, but it can't last forever.
+He knows the talent is there, because the team just won a World Series with these same hitters.
+Why the gap exists at this moment is unknown.

 Maddon is also confident that when the slump does end, things will take off.